Zjl37/planeFight2/README.md

 - Battle field size

-	Currently not changeable in this program.
-See [plan](plan.md).

 - Completely-destroy

 	With this option disabled, missiles targeted at a portion of a destroyed plane returns "HIT", otherwise, "VOID".

 ### Game history

-The game was originally created by students in _Wenzhou Experimental Middle School, Zhejiang_, and is honored as one of "the three cultural treasures of game of WEMS".
+The game was originally invented by students of _Wenzhou Experimental Middle School, Zhejiang_, and is honored as one of "the three cultural treasures of game of WEMS".

 Although I'm not a student of that school, I'm glad to witness its spread throughout other high schools of the city as graduates from WEMS went to different high schools.
 Thus I decided to contribute my force and find a small corner for it in the wide open source world.
 That's the birth of PlaneFight Console Game.

 ## PlaneFight Console Application

 PlaneFight Console Game is an implementation of the above game based on Windows Console, written in C++.
 It **read**s **console input** so you can just interact with mouse click.
-It offers 2 game experience: "play against computer" and "multiplayer game". **Winsock** is used in the latter exp for communication functionality between computers in local network.
+It offers 2 game experience: "play against computer" and "multiplayer game". **Winsock** is used in the for communication functionality between computers in local network.

 This repo is also the very first one through which I learn github.

 ## How to play

-1. Use pen and pieces of paper.
-It is strongly recommended to play around in real world before downloading the program!

 1. Go to release page and download the latest version.

-1. Or download the source code and compile it yourself.
+2. Or download the source code and compile it yourself.

 ### Tips

 To get the best game experience,

-- Be sure to run this program in default console / powershell window (conhost), not in some integrated console of IDE / code editor, otherwise the program might not receive mouse event.
+- Be sure to run this program in default console window (conhost), not in integrated console of some IDE / code editors, otherwise the program won't receive mouse event.

 - Suggest using a monospace font that shows [box drawing characters](https://unicode-table.com/en/blocks/box-drawing/) full-width.

-- Note that this program only runs on Windows.
-Suggest running on latest version of Windows 10.
+- Suggest running on latest version of Windows 10, as the program doesn't support [Legacy Console](https://go.microsoft.com/fwlink/?LinkId=871150).

 ## Contribution

+You're welcomed to

 - Translate the game and all documents.
 	- All English translations were done by myself.
 Limited by my English proficiency, there may be grammar mistakes or improper / not idiomatic expressions.
 Any English translation suggestions is welcomed.